How To: Deploy a Node

 Before You Start

-Before you deploy your node, you will need to check if your hardware complies with the .
+Before you deploy your node, you will need to check if your hardware complies with the minimum hardware requirements.

 1. Download the Latest Stable Release